Viet Cong: Launches armed struggle

 A landmark party meeting was held in December 1963, shortly after a military coup in Saigon in which Diệm was assassinated.
 North Vietnamese leaders debated the issue of "quick victory" vs "protracted war" (guerrilla warfare).
-After this meeting, the communist side geared up for a maximum military effort and the troop strength of the People's Army of Vietnam (PAVN) increased from 174,000 at the end of 1963 to 300,000 in 1964.
+After this meeting, the communist side geared up for a maximum military effort and the troop strength of the PAVN increased from 174,000 at the end of 1963 to 300,000 in 1964.
 The Soviets cut aid in 1964 as an expression of annoyance with Hanoi's ties to China.
 Even as Hanoi embraced China's international line, it continued to follow the Soviet model of reliance on technical specialists and bureaucratic management, as opposed to mass mobilization.
-The winter of 1964–1965 was a high-water mark for the Viet Cong, with the Saigon government on the verge of collapse.
+The winter of 1964–1965 was a high-water mark for the VC, with the Saigon government on the verge of collapse.
 Soviet aid soared following a visit to Hanoi by Soviet Premier Alexei Kosygin in February 1965.
 Hanoi was soon receiving up-to-date surface-to-air missiles.
 The U.S. would have 200,000 soldiers in South Vietnam by the end of the year.

-In January 1966, Australian troops uncovered a tunnel complex which had been used by COSVN.
-Six thousand documents were captured, revealing the inner workings of the Viet Cong.
+In January 1966, Australian troops uncovered a tunnel complex that had been used by COSVN.
+Six thousand documents were captured, revealing the inner workings of the VC.
 COSVN retreated to Mimot in Cambodia.
-As a result of an agreement with the Cambodian government made in 1966, weapons for the Viet Cong were shipped to the Cambodian port of Sihanoukville and then trucked to Viet Cong bases near the border along the "Sihanouk Trail", which replaced the Ho Chi Minh Trail.
+As a result of an agreement with the Cambodian government made in 1966, weapons for the Viet Cong were shipped to the Cambodian port of Sihanoukville and then trucked to VC bases near the border along the "Sihanouk Trail", which replaced the Ho Chi Minh Trail.

-Many Liberation Army of South Vietnam units operated at night, and employed terror as a standard tactic.
+Many VC units operated at night, and employed terror as a standard tactic.
 Rice procured at gunpoint sustained the Viet Cong.
 Squads were assigned monthly assassination quotas.
 Government employees, especially village and district heads, were the most common targets.
 But there were a wide variety of targets, including clinics and medical personnel.
-Notable Viet Cong atrocities include the massacre of over 3,000 unarmed civilians at Huế, 48 killed in the bombing of My Canh floating restaurant in Saigon in June 1965 and a massacre of 252 Montagnards in the village of Đắk Sơn in December 1967 using flamethrowers.
-Viet Cong death squads assassinated at least 37,000 civilians in South Vietnam; the real figure was far higher since the data mostly cover 1967–72.
-They also waged a mass murder campaign against civilian hamlets and refugee camps; in the peak war years, nearly a third of all civilian deaths were the result of Viet Cong atrocities.
+Notable VC atrocities include the massacre of over 3,000 unarmed civilians at Huế, 48 killed in the bombing of My Canh floating restaurant in Saigon in June 1965 and a massacre of 252 Montagnards in the village of Đắk Sơn in December 1967 using flamethrowers.
+VC death squads assassinated at least 37,000 civilians in South Vietnam; the real figure was far higher since the data mostly cover 1967–72.
+They also waged a mass murder campaign against civilian hamlets and refugee camps; in the peak war years, nearly a third of all civilian deaths were the result of VC atrocities.
 Ami Pedahzur has written that "the overall volume and lethality of Vietcong terrorism rivals or exceeds all but a handful of terrorist campaigns waged over the last third of the twentieth century".